kirasystems/views/README.md

 ```

 Subscriptions are considered unique for a subscriber based on all 3 of
 these properties combined.
-As such a subscriber can have multiple
+As such, a subscriber can have multiple
 concurrent subscriptions to the same view if the namespace and/or
 parameters are different for all of them.

-A subscriber is uniquely identified by it's **subscriber key**.
+A subscriber is uniquely identified by its **subscriber key**.
 Common
-subscriber key values include user ID's, Session ID's, or other
+subscriber key values include user ID, Session ID, or other
-identifiers like client ID's used in libraries like Sente for websocket
+identifiers like client ID used in libraries such as Sente for websocket
 connections.

 When hints are processed by the view system and found to be relevant